jerzyjamroz/os-rcm/README.md

 # Introduction
-Dynamic C Development for Rabbit Semiconductor RCM4200, RCM5000, RCM6000 and similar.
+Dynamic C Development for RabbitCore (RCMxxxx) RCM4200, RCM5000, RCM6000 (Z80/Z180 processors).
 The project has been discontinued at the end of 2012.
-It waits for an reactivation in case of cooperation with any Dynamic C programmers.
+It waits for an reactivation in case of cooperation with Embedded C programmers.
 The structure and the programming concept can be changed/adjusted for a better flexibility.
 ## RCM module documentation references:
 * RCM42xx, RCM5xxx, RCM6xxx
 * https://www.digi.com/support/supporttype?type=documentation